The one question I regularly get asked from clients, colleagues, and friends is: “How did you build your coaching business to where it is today?”

 It was a coach who challenged me to love my job again and I went on to make more in one quarter than I had made in the previous year.

-It was a coach who supported me with increasing my capacity to love and then meeting the woman of my dreams.
+It was a coach who supported me with trusting my capacity to love and then meeting the woman of my dreams (and marrying her).

 It was a coach that asked me how I wanted my life to look and then helped me design 12 weeks of vacation into my schedule while making more money than ever.

 It’s no wonder I’m such a big fan.
 Imagine how passionate and congruent I am when I’m speaking to a potential client about coaching.

 Someone asked me just the other day what I really do as a coach.
 I told them I get paid to believe in people’s dreams more than they do… and then help them achieve it.

 Can you imagine any job better than that?
 I can’t!

 IMPLEMENT: If you want to build a profitable and life-giving coaching business, invest in yourself.
 I can’t imagine trying to pull this off myself.
 It would have taken me years longer without the support and mentorship of other coaches.
 Paying a coach the amount of money that you want to charge is also a great shortcut for raising your rates.
 Nothing shouts integrity and belief louder than doing what you’re asking others to do.

 I truly hope you got something from my story.
 I spent most of the week writing this and then coming up with the implementation exercises to help you grow your coaching business.

 If you want to do me a favor, share this with a friend who could use it right now.